theobald-software/theobald-software.github.io/content/_en/erpconnect/linq-to-sap.md

 - Microsoft.NET 3.5 (or higher).
 Previous .NET versions do not support LINQ.
 - Visual Studio 2008 or higher (excluding Express).

+More information on working with *LINQ to SAP* is provided in the following sections.

 ****
 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}